wangxu0/slowsql-monitor/README.md

 # slowsql-monitor
-Monitor slow sql and inform you of statistical data
+Monitor slow sql and inform you of statistical data report

+##Overview